 Alcohol Counseling & Moderation Management

-Harm-reduction counseling to help you manage or reduce alcohol or other drug use.
+Harm-reduction therapy to help you manage or reduce alcohol or other drug use.

 “Observing desire without acting on it enlarges our freedom to choose how we live.”